apache/doris/docs/en/sql-reference/sql-statements/Administration/SHOW TRASH.md

     Syntax:

-        SHOW TRASH [ON ("BackendHost1:BackendHeartBeatPort1", "BackendHost2:BackendHeartBeatPort2", ...)];
+        SHOW TRASH [ON "BackendHost:BackendHeartBeatPort"];

     Explain:

-        1. BackendId Indicates the ID of the backend node.
-        2. Backend The format is BackendHost:BackendHeartBeatPort of the node.
+        1. Backend The format is BackendHost:BackendHeartBeatPort of the node.
-        3. TrashUsedCapacity Indicates that the garbage data of the node occupies space.
+        2. TrashUsedCapacity Indicates that the trash data of the node occupies space.

 ## example

-    1. View the space occupied by garbage data of all be nodes.
+    1. View the space occupied by trash data of all be nodes.

         SHOW TRASH;

-    2. Check the space occupied by garbage data of '192.168.0.1:9050' and '192.168.0.2:9050'.
+    2. Check the space occupied by trash data of '192.168.0.1:9050'(The specific disk information will be displayed).

-        SHOW TRASH ON ("192.168.0.1:9050","192.168.0.2:9050");
+        SHOW TRASH ON "192.168.0.1:9050";

 ## keyword
     SHOW, TRASH